2022 Tesla Model 3 Performance AWD

 Car was in the garage and showed alerts for Steering assist reduced, Traction control disabled,

-Showing top 50 of 735 complaints (sorted by severity, most recent first).
-Full dataset available via NHTSA ODI search.
+Showing top 50 of 737 complaints (sorted by severity, most recent first).
+Full records available via NHTSA ODI search.

 What Owners Are Saying